Serkan80/api-management/README.md

     ApiCredential --> Api
 ```

-- _Subscription_: this is similar to a team or an organisation who wants to subscribe and gain access to the
+- _Subscription_: this is similar to a team or an organisation who wants to subscribe and gain access to the APIM.
-  api-management system.
   A Subscription can have many Apis.
 After subscribing successfully, a subscription key will be generated.
 This is needed to gain access to the APIM.
 - _Api_: this is the Api of the downstream service/backend that needs to be accessed via the APIM.
 An Api can be shared
   among many Subscriptions.
 - _ApiCredentials_: optional: you can add an authentication method to the Api, if this is needed.
 An ApiCredential
-  belongs to a Subscription and
+  belongs to a Subscription.
-  it should not be shared with other Subscriptions, although this is not prohibited.
   The supported authentication methods are:
     - basic auth
     - client credentials
     - token based
     - pass-through, this is default behaviour and it will passthrough anything from the original request to the
-      Api/Backend
-      services, except the Authorization header.
+      downstream services, except the Authorization header.

 ### An example flow